MTG x TMNT

 Small sets have very little filler.
 That means there’ll be more decisions for you to make, especially in the latter part of a pack.
 What’s your ideal curve?
 Do you need interaction?
 Is your main deck set, allowing you to choose for the sideboard?
 All of these are considerations to keep in mind.

-Most of the mono-color cards fit into both of that color’s archetypes.
+Most of the mono-color TMNT MTG cards fit into both of that color’s archetypes.
 A Green card that makes Mutagen works well in Black/Green Disappear and Green/Blue Mutagen; a White Sneak creature is good in White/Black Sneak and can be used for instant speed tricks in Red/White Alliance.
 As a result, you can stay in one color for a pack and safely leave yourself open to choose your archetype later in the draft.